aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

    `ssh -i /path/to/private_key centos@<host_ip>`

 1. Run the `lsid` command to verify that LSF installed properly and is running.
+You should see something similar to the following:
     ```
     IBM Spectrum LSF Standard 10.1.0.11, Nov 12 2020
     Copyright International Business Machines Corp.
 1992, 2016.